IsWladi/Gittory/README.md

 │   ├── image1.png
 │   ├── image2.jpg
 │   └── image3.gif
-├── js/
-│   ├── chargeSomething.js
+├── js/ <------------------------------ You opened Neovim from the terminal here │   ├── chargeSomething.js
 │   ├── other.js
-│   └── andother.js
+│   └── andOther.js
 ├── css/
 │   ├── style.css
 │   └── responsive.css
 └── index.html
 ```
-Suppose you navigate to the `js/` directory within the `myProject/` directory using the terminal command `cd ./myProject/js/` and open Neovim in this location.
-When you use Telescope, you’ll notice that you can only see the contents of the `js/` directory:
+When you open Telescope without using Gittory, you will only see the scope of the folder you opened:
 ```
 js/
 ├── chargeSomething.js
 ├── other.js
-└── andother.js
+└── andOther.js
 ```
 that's a problem for me because I want to see all files on my proyect when I'am using git and don't think where I open nvim in the project.
 Gittory solves this by allowing you to use Telescope to search the entire working directory of the Git repository, regardless of your relative position within the repository.